 A chatbot produces text.
 An AI agent produces work.

 A chatbot is a conversational interface.
 It receives a message and returns a response.
 That response stays inside the conversation window.
-A chatbot cannot update your CRM, send an email, schedule a meeting, or log a record in Notion — unless a separate system is built on top.
+A chatbot cannot update your CRM, send an email, schedule a meeting, or log a record in Notion — unless a separate system is built on top of it.

 The defining feature of an AI agent is not that it uses a language model.
 It is that it takes actions in external systems.
 A tool that cannot write to your tools is not an agent — it is a sophisticated search box.